hitomihiumi/2048-game/readme.md

 ```js
 await game.startGame();
 ```
-Returns canvas buffer.
+Returns object with 'status' and canvas buffer.
 You can use this buffer in AttachmentBuilder (for discord.js), or save it to file by 'fs'.

 #### move()
 ```js